 The Pennsylvania Intergovernmental Cooperation Authority (the "Authority") was created on June 5, 1991 by virtue of the Pennsylvania Intergovernmental Cooperation Authority Act for Cities of the First Class (P.L.
 9, No. 6), 53 P.S.
 12720.101 et seq., as amended (the "Act") for the purpose of providing financial assistance to the City of Philadelphia (the "City") in overcoming a severe financial crisis.
 Under the Act, the Authority is administered by a governing Board consisting of five voting members and two ex-officio nonvoting members.
 The ex-officio members are presently the Director of Finance of the City and the Budget Secretary of the Commonwealth.
-The Governor, the President pro tempore of the Senate, the Minority Leader of the Senate, the Speaker of the House of Representatives and the Minority Leader of the House of Representatives each appoints one voting member of the Board.
-Future operations of the Authority may be subject to legislative action.
+The Governor, the President pro tempore of the Senate, the Minority Leader of the Senate, the Speaker of the House of Representatives and the Minority Leader of the Authority may be subject to legislative action.